Solari remains tight-lipped on Real Madrid future

-Interim head coach Santiago Solari refused to be drawn on his Real Madrid future after guiding Los Blancos to a fourth consecutive win against Celta Vigo on Sunday.

-The 4-2 victory at Balaidos means the Argentine is the first Madrid coach to prevail in his first four competitive games in charge since Manuel Pellegrini in 2009.
+The 4-2 victory at Balaidos means the Argentine is the first Madrid manager to prevail in his first four competitive games in charge since Manuel Pellegrini in 2009.

 Solari has steadied the ship following the 5-1 Clasico thumping that led to Julen Lopetegui's dismissal last month and has put himself in pole position to land the top job permanently with his 14-day temporary spell now at an end.